-Take it from an entrepreneurial yogi: Goal setting helps you climb higher.
+Take it from an entrepreneurial yogi: Setting goals helps you climb higher.
+These six tips will get you where you want to be in life.

 Chip Wilson imagines what he’ll remember two minutes before his death: He’ll see himself sitting at the head of a dinner table filled with children and grandchildren who are laughing and making jokes, probably at his expense.
 The founder of the yoga apparel company Lululemon Athletica finds that envisioning a happy future in which you have achieved what is important to you is key to setting and reaching your life’s goals.
 And it will inspire you to live a more fulfilled life along the way.